rsksmart/devportal-1.0/rif/lumino/light-client/specs/index.md

     The Light client will be a library that:

     - Provides to the HUB the necessary signed messages (off-chain interactions)
-    - Keep a reduced state machine of his channels and partners in order to validate the messages the node requests to sign.
+    - Keeps a reduced state machine of its channels and partners, in order to validate the messages a node requests to be signed.
-    - Select a hub to trust and use
+    - Can select a hub to trust and use

     *Advantages*: